Norton and Presteigne

 We are upgrading the assets at both the wastewater treatment works in Norton and Presteigne.
 By using the latest technology and equipment, this will allow us to improve the quality of the water which is released to the environment.

 Where and when will the work take place?

 Norton: December 2020 – December 2021

 The first phase of our work will begin at the wastewater treatment works in Norton.
-We will begin at the start of the December 2020, and as long as everything goes to plan will be completed by the end of December 2021.
+This began at the start of December 2020, and as long as everything goes to plan will be completed by the end of December 2021.

 We have spent a lot of time planning our work with the local authority to ensure we cause the least disruption possible.
 Our work will be carried out within private land and sections of the carriageway.
 There will be traffic lights along the B4355 while we work in the carriageway to keep traffic flowing.
 These traffic lights will move as our work progresses and will be in place between December 2020 and June 2021.
 To minimise disruption as much as possible, we will remove them during the Christmas period.